jonathanhpak/news_headline_categorizer/README.md

 You'll be using modules from the scikit-learn library.

 ### Step 5: Read through the example model
 I trained a logistic regression model on our data.
-You likely won't need to change any of the code except for replacing LogisticRegression with the name of your model and changing the model hyperparameters.
+You likely won't need to change any of the code except for replacing the import line and changing the model hyperparameters.

-However, please read through the code and understand the steps of training a model: (1) preparing the data, (2) splitting the data into train/test sets, (3) creating the model pipelines, and (4) performing cross validation.
+However, please read through the code and understand the steps of training a model: (1) preparing the data, (2) splitting the data into train/test sets, (3)

-Also, learn more about what each scikit-learn class and function does by reading its documentation or other articles.
+It's okay if you don't understand exactly what the code is doing, just try to get a high-level overview of the whole process!
+If you have any questions about it feel free to message me or bring it up at the next meeting.

 ### Step 6: Train your model!
 Again, you won't be changing much from the example code, but rather than copy and pasting, try typing each block out to better understand what it's doing.